+92 A psalm.
+A song; for the sabbath day.

-- 92 It is good to give thanks to the LORD, to sing praise to your name, O Most High, - 2 to declare your love in the morning, and your faithfulness in the night, - 3 with voice and a ten-stringed harp, with music that throbs on the lyre. - For you make me glad by your deeds, LORD, at the work of your hands I will ring out my joy. - How great are your works, O LORD; how deep are your thoughts! - 6 The insensitive cannot know,
+It is good to give thanks to the LORD, to sing praise to your name, O Most High,

+2 to declare your love in the morning, and your faithfulness in the night,

+3 with voice and a ten-stringed harp,

+with music that throbs on the lyre.

+4 For you make me glad by your deeds, Lord,

+at the work of your hands I will ring out my joy.

+5 How great are your works, O Lord;

+how deep are your thoughts!

+6 The insensitive cannot know,

 nor can a fool understand,

-that, though the wicked flourish like grass,
+7 that, though the wicked flourish like grass,

-and evil-doers all blossom,
+and evildoers all blossom,

 they will perish forever.

-- 8 But you are exalted forever. - 9 For see!
-Your enemies, Lord For see!
-Your enemies perish, all evil-doers are scattered. - But you lift me to honor, and anoint me afresh with oil. - My eyes will feast on my foes, and my ears will hear of the doom of the wicked. - 12 The righteous will sprout like the palm, will grow like a cedar of Lebanon. - In the house of the Lord are they planted, in the courts of our God they will sprout. - They will still bear fruit in old age, all sappy and fresh will they be - So they proclaim the Lord to be just, my rock, in whom is no wrong.
+8 But you are exalted forever.

+9 For see!
+Your enemies, Lord

+For see!
+Your enemies perish,

+all evildoers are scattered.

+10 But you lift me to honor,

+and anoint me afresh with oil.

+11 My eyes will feast on my foes,

+and my ears will hear of the doom of the wicked

+12 The righteous will sprout like the palm,

+will grow like a cedar of Lebanon.

+13 In the house of the LORD are they planted,

+in the courts of our God they will sprout.

+14 They will still bear fruit in old age,

+all sappy and fresh will they be

+So they proclaim the Lord to be just,

+my rock, in whom is no wrong.